Infineon/mtb-example-xmc-dma-ring-buffer/README.md

 # XMC&trade; MCU: DMA ring buffer

-This code example demonstrates how to receive data using DMA via a Universal Serial Interface Channel (USIC) and synchronize the processing with an OS task through a ring buffer.
+This code example demonstrates how to receive data using DMA via a universal serial interface channel (USIC) and synchronize the processing with an OS task through a ring buffer.

 For simplicity, the OS task is emulated inside this example with a SysTick timer interrupt.